danrlu/nextflow_cheatsheet/README.md

     .combine(channel_chr)
     .view()
 ```
 - To print from the script section inside the processes, add `echo true`.
+This is very useful to check whether a channel has passed desired information in correct format to the process.
 ```
   process test {
     echo true    // this will print the stdout from the script section on Terminal
-    input: path(vcf)
+    input: path(file)
     """
-    head $vcf
+    head $file
     """
   }
 ```